-Join NextFlex and manufacturers from across the country on October 2, 2020 when industry leaders will open their doors to provide an up-close view of their companies and what it’s like to work in the advanced manufacturing sector.
-On this page, you will be able to watch our Manufacturing Day video when it premieres on October 2.
-Register here for updates and more information about the event.
+On October 2, 2020, NextFlex and other manufacturers across the country opened their doors to provide an up-close view of their companies and what it’s like to work in the advanced manufacturing sector.

-For now, you can watch the video below to see our participation in last year’s Manufacturing Day at Jabil:
+You can also watch the video below to see our participation in last year’s Manufacturing Day at Jabil:

 Having long been the cornerstone of the American economy, manufacturing continues to provide highly skilled and highly paid jobs that create thriving communities.
 Still, the diversity of existing opportunities and the corresponding career potential that accompanies those opportunities is too often overlooked or misunderstood which is why each year, Manufacturing Day celebrates and showcases both the work, and many of the individuals, that comprise the US manufacturing sector.